34% Of families never cook.

 “Dumping the ready meal really will save lives, and help save the planet,” says Hall.

-One person who spoke to BusinessWaste.co.uk e put the issue into perspective: “Maybe I’m looking at this with rose-tinted spectacles,” said Stephen, 40, “But as we were crowded round my iPad watching the progress of our pizza order, I remembered a time when we crowded into the kitchen to make an evening meal together.
+One person who spoke to BusinessWaste.co.uk e put the issue into perspective: “Maybe I’m looking at this with rose-tinted spectacles,” said Stephen, 40, “But as we were crowded around my iPad watching the progress of our pizza order, I remembered a time when we crowded into the kitchen to make an evening meal together.

 “We might give that a try this week.”